Limnoria/Limnoria-doc/use/capabilities.rst

 So when a user 'foo' sends a command 'bar' to the bot on channel '#baz', first the bot checks to see if the user has the anticapability for the command by itself, '-bar'.
-If so, it errors right then and there, telling the user that he lacks the 'bar' capability.
+If so, it errors right then and there, telling the user that they lacks the 'bar' capability.
 If the user doesn't have that anticapability, then the bot checks to see if the user issued the command over a channel, and if so, checks to see if the user has the antichannelcapability for that command, '#baz,-bar'.
 If so, again, it tells the user that they lack the 'bar'